dbousfie/3201/syllabus.md

-5\) The paper MUST reference at least three of the specific legal case/decision/ juridical outcome (i.e. a key ICJ or International legal cases discussed throughout the course and in the casenotes book.
+5\) The paper MUST reference at least three of the specific legal case/decision/ juridical outcome (i.e. a key ICJ or International legal cases discussed throughout the course and in the Casenotes book.
 Failure to site a minimum of three cases will result in a failure to achieve full grades.
 Substantive engagement with the course materials is also required, a failure to integrate the course readings will limit your ability to get full grades.
+YOU CANNOT CITE THE CASES DIRECTLY - all discussions of relevant cases must come from academic sources only.

 6\) A complete list of all sources used in the paper (i.e. your bibliography) as well as accurately and properly cited academic material